 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
 To help you, we have network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.
+Please check first with Customer Service to see if there is a network pharmacy nearby.
+You will most likely be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.

-If you cannot use a network pharmacy, here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:
+Here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:

-- If the prescriptions are related to care for a medical emergency or urgent care. - If you are unable to obtain a covered drug in a timely manner within our service areas because there are no network pharmacies within a reasonable driving distance that provide 24-hour service. - If you are trying to fill a prescription drug that is not regularly stocked at an accessible network retail or mail order pharmacy (including high cost and unique drugs). - If it is one of the covered drugs that can be supplied and administered in the doctor's office.
+- If the prescriptions are related to care for a medical emergency or urgent care - If you are unable to obtain a covered drug in a timely manner within our service areas because there are no network pharmacies within reasonable driving distance that provide 24-hour service - If you are trying to fill a prescription drug that is not regularly stocked at an accessible network retail or mail order pharmacy (including high cost and unique drugs). - If it is one of the covered drugs that can be supplied and administered in the doctor's office.